 Wireless networks, more commonly known as a Wi-Fi networks, utilize one of the IEEE 802.11 standards for wireless communication.
 Today, wireless routers that offer Wi-Fi have become common in most homes as a way for computers, smartphones, tablets, and other wireless devices to connect to the Internet.

-Besides wireless networks in the home, there are a number of broadband wireless solutions such as EVDO, Satellite, WiMAX.
+Besides wireless networks in the home, there are other broadband wireless solutions, such as EVDO, Satellite, WiMAX.
 Users with smartphones can also use their smartphone as a wireless hotspot and connect to that hotspot with their computer.

 - How do I enable and disable Wi-Fi?